Believe it or not, Email Marketing should still be a priority for your business. Why is that? Because it still works.

-A Ticket system for submitting issues and questions is available, and a resources page.
-A Facebook page and a blog also cover email marketing topics and alerts users to new updates.
+A Ticket system for submitting issues and questions and a resources page are available.
+A Facebook page and blog cover email marketing topics and alert users to new updates.

 Winner: SendinBlue.
-MailChimp seriously needs to work on their customer support.
+MailChimp seriously needs to work on its customer support.

 I hope this comparison has helped you make a decision.
 If it did, feel free to share it with friends.

 If you have any questions or comments, leave them below, and we’ll get back to you as soon as possible.